Rat Creek: History of Rat Creek

 Rat Creek was once a large water system, which brought water downstream into the North Saskatchewan River.
 The creek's name refers to muskrats, rather than to any member of the genus Rattus, which were plentiful along the creek when the region was an active part of the North American fur trade.

 Rat Creek lies on the northern side of Edmonton's river valley, and its original full route is comparable to the south side's Mill Creek and Whitemud Creek as one of the longest creeks in the city.
 A section of the North-West Mounted Police camped near Rat Creek on their way to establish themselves at Edmonton in 1874, moving to Fort Saskatchewan the following year.
 They complained that their horses and wagons were constantly mired in the thick mud and the many sloughs that were present in this area.

 Almost 20 years later, the NWMP contingent at Fort Saskatchewan were rushed into Edmonton to suppress the so-called "Rat Creek Rebellion."
 Militant Edmontonians stopped the force at the bridge crossing Rat Creek, hence the uprising's name.
 To settle the situation, the government backed down to the extent of maintaining a land titles office in Edmonton - but starting another one at the end-of-steel in southside Old Strathcona.

 Post-1904 Edmonton development

-In the early years following Edmonton's 1904 incorporation as a city, Rat Creek was an area used extensively as a city dump, which filled the ravines of Kennedale and Kinnaird.
+In the early years following Edmonton's 1904 incorporation as a city, Rat Creek was an area used extensively as a city dump, which filled part of the Kinnaird Ravine.
 Later, the city decided to fill the creek in and pave it over, gaining more land for development and avoiding the cost of building bridges over it.
 This affected the creek greatly as it had no longer a way of flowing - progressively draining in the last hundred years, leading to the lost creek designation.

 The original route of Rat Creek was in the present neighbourhood of Norwood.
-The lower reaches of Rat Creek are still visible in the Kennedale Ravine and Kinnaird Ravine, and it is now fed by storm drain culverts.
+The lower reaches of Rat Creek are still visible in Kinnaird Ravine, and it is now fed by storm drain culverts.